VitaliyDragun1990/jmemcached-client/README.md

-# jmemcached-common
+# jmemcached-client
-Maven module that contains client components for the JMemcached application
+Maven module that contains client-side components for the JMemcached application